-As of DSpace 5.0, the underlying DSpace database structure changes are now AUTOMATED (using FlywayDB).
+The underlying DSpace database structure changes and data migrations are now AUTOMATED (using FlywayDB).
 This means that you no longer need to manually run SQL scripts.
 Instead, the first time you run DSpace, it will auto-update your database structure (as needed) and migrate all your data to be compatible with the installed version of DSpace.
-This allows you to concentrate your upgrade efforts on customizing your site without having to worry about migrating your data!
+This allows you to concentrate your upgrade efforts on customizing your site without having to worry